ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

     ballerina openapi -i hello.yaml
 ```

-This will generate a Ballerina service and Client stub for `hello.yaml` OpenAPI contract
+This will generate a Ballerina service and client stub for the `hello.yaml` OpenAPI contract
 named `hello-service` and client named `hello-client`.
-The above command can be run anywhere on the execution path.
+The above command can be run from anywhere on the execution
+ path.
 It is not mandatory  to run it from inside the Ballerina project.

 Output: